-Please note that the ATO will accept bank records for your end of year tax return, but for your BAS’s you must have a tax invoice for all expenses over $82.50 in order to claim the GST back.
+The ATO will accept bank records for your end-of-year tax return, but for your BAS’s you must have a tax invoice for all business expenses over $82.50 in order to claim the GST back.

-If you’ve been driving more than just a small amount then $3,300 may be much less than your actual car expenses.
-This would give you a lower tax deduction and therefore a bigger tax bill.
-We recommend unless you are just an occasional driver you should keep a logbook so that you don’t miss out on claiming all of your expenses.
+If you’ve been driving more than just a small amount then $4,250 may be much less than your actual car expenses.
+So if you don’t keep a logbook you would end up with a lower tax deduction and therefore a bigger tax bill.
+So unless you are just an occasional driver, we recommend that you should keep a logbook so that you don’t miss out on claiming all of your expenses.

 Here are the essentials of keeping a logbook:

-- You only need to make one logbook entry for each shift/session of driving, you don’t need to record individual deliveries.
+You only need to make one logbook entry for each shift/session of Uber driving, you don’t need to record individual deliveries.
 You also don’t need to record private/non-business trips.

 It’s important to note that the kilometre records that Uber sends you are not enough to meet the ATO’s requirements of a logbook, because they don’t show your car’s odometer readings.
 They also don’t include your kms in between trips, so you’ll be missing out on tax deductions!